 Falls and mobility

-Risk factors fall into intrinsic and extrinsic factors.
-Intrinsic factors are to do with the person, for example advanced age, previous fall history, muscle weakness or presence of a chronic condition such as arthritis.
-Extrinsic factors are to do with the person’s environment, such as trip hazards, no stair rail, dim lighting, slippery surfaces and psychoactive medication.
+Other risk factors include: previous fall history, muscle weakness or presence of a chronic condition such as arthritis.
+Environmental factors include presence of trip hazards, inappropriate or lack of adaptations, equipment or assistive technologies, dim lighting, slippery surfaces and psychoactive medication.

 Facts, figures and trends

-It is estimated that 2,847 people aged 65 and over in Bracknell Forest are unable to manage at least one mobility activity on their own (for example going out doors and walking down the road, getting up and down the stairs, getting around the house on the level, getting to the toilet and getting out of bed).
-This figure is predicted to increase to 4,751 by 2030 (Projecting Older People Population Information System, 2015).
+- 2,847 people aged 65 and over in Bracknell Forest are unable to manage at least one mobility activity on their own (for example going out doors and walking down the road, getting up and down the stairs, getting around the house on the level, getting to the toilet and getting out of bed).
+This figure is predicted to increase to 4,751 by 2030

 Injuries due to falls